Yes, I'll admit it. Ever since having this homemade syrup years ago when my mom first made it, there has been no turning back.

 vegetable oil for frying (amount will depend on how big your pan is.
 You want your shrimp covered about halfway up while it is cooking)

-1 1/4 lbs. peeled, de-veined raw shrimp
+1 1/4 lbs. peeled, de-veined raw shrimp2 eggs - beaten

 3/4 c. four